bertan-karacora/lightweight-multi-branch-network-for-animal-re-identification/README.md

 '--T', type=int, default=3, number of iterations of computing group loss.

 '--num_anchors', type=int, default=1, number of iterations of computing group loss.

-### Acknowledgments
-The codes was built on the top of  [deep-person-reid](https://github.com/KaiyangZhou/deep-person-reid) and [reid-strong-baseline](https://github.com/michuanhaohao/reid-strong-baseline) and [MGN-pytorch](https://github.com/seathiefwang/MGN-pytorch) , we thank the authors for sharing their code publicly.